wp-plugins/fourteen-extended/readme.txt

 9. Include FitVids script for true responsive videos - Enable/Disable script plus set default and custom selectors.

+Now with complete width control - go full screen at 3200px or go boxed down to 940px.
+Unlimited width control!

 * And more to come...

 Fourteen Extended will help you center align your entire site, set your blog feed to the glorious Twenty Fourteen full width look plus an option to set the single posts to full width too!
 Please report any issues on the support forums.